kellystuard/azk8terraform/README.md

 public_host=$(terraform output public_host)
 popd
 ```

+Out of this entire script block, the important line is `terraform apply`.
+This looks at the desired state (\*.tf), compares it to the state of the cloud, generates a plan to migrate the cloud state to the desired state, and then applies the plan to the cloud.
+Note: if `helm install` returns `Error: could not find a ready tiller pod`, wait a few seconds and try again.
+During the upgrade, Tiller is completely down and no Helm functions will work.

 Note: `terraform init` only needs to be run the first time and when providers are changed.
 If you forget to run it, Terraform will remind you.

 ## Installation of Applications (Helm)